internship-program-hawaii-wildlife-fund

 Habitat Restoration

-• Biweekly Net (Recovery) Patrols – for existing volunteers only
+• Net (recovery) patrols – for existing volunteers only, and as space allows

 • Coastal strand restoration (invasive species removal and native seed collection)

-• Native plant nursery and outplanting (coming soon in 2022!)
+• Native plant nursery and outplanting (coming soon!)

 • Anchialine pool and estuary restoration workdays (primarily in Kaʻū)